 If you’ve enjoyed a beautiful day, an overnight stay or even a mini holiday whilst at someone else’s wedding, a kind thanks is in order.
 Pull out any details that you really loved about the day to let the happy couple know it’s one you won’t forget.
 And if someone else footed the bill (for example, the bride or groom’s parents), it’s nice to send a note their way too.

 Send within: One month

-Don’t forget: Match the thank you note to fit the colour theme of the wedding so it sits well amongst other keepsakes from their day.
+Don’t forget: Match the thank you note to fit the color theme of the wedding so it sits well amongst other keepsakes from their day.

 To the new Mr and Mrs Patel,